gabro8a/STNs/README.txt

     - This will create a folder: "rana-stn-plot" or "pmed7-stn-plot" containing the pdf files plotting the STN graphs.
     As the naming convention for the output folder, we add the suffix "-plot" to the input folder name.
     Each file contains 2 plots (2 pages), each showing a different layout visualisation of the network.
-    The first plot uses the Fruchterman–Reingold (FR) layout and the second the Kamada–Kawai (KK) layout as immplemented in igraph.
+    The first plot uses the Fruchterman-Reingold (FR) layout and the second the Kamada-Kawai (KK) layout as implemented in igraph.

 #-------------------------------------------------------------------------------------------------
 3) metrics-alg.R - Computes a set of metrics associated to the STN models producing a .csv file